asterisk/documentation/docs/Deployment/Secure-Calling/Secure-Calling-Tutorial/index.md

----
+!!! note

-**Note:**  This tutorial makes use of SRTP and TLS.
+    This tutorial makes use of SRTP and TLS.
 SRTP support was added in Asterisk 1.8, TLS was added in 1.6.

----
+[//]: # (end-note)

 So you'd like to make some secure calls.